top of page

 The result is a home that feels both rooted in history and responsive to the needs of modern living.
 It becomes a place where each room carries purpose, where transitions feel natural, and the overall design feels cohesive.

 Studio Ocra approaches each project with the goal of elevating everyday living through considered design.
 Every element is chosen to create spaces that feel lived in, comfortable, and enduring, shaped by materiality, function, and care.
 Our clients share our belief that daily routines become more enjoyable when a home is thoughtfully crafted.
-Guided by creativity at the core, we collaborate closely from the first conversation through final installation to produce bespoke solutions that feel authentic, meet practical needs and enhance daily life.
+Guided by creativity at the core, we collaborate closely from the first conversation through final installation.
+We produce bespoke solutions that feel authentic, meet practical needs, and enhance daily life.

 Start your interior design project with Studio Ocra to discover how your home can be carefully designed to enhance daily living.
 If you’re planning a renovation or refresh in Brooklyn or Manhattan, we’d love to help.